GoogleCloudPlatform/cloud-sql-go-connector/README.md

 The Go Connector supports optional debug logging to help diagnose problems with the background certificate refresh.
-To enable it, provide a logger that implements the `debug.Logger` interface when initializing the Dialer.
+To enable it, provide a logger that implements the `debug.ContextLogger` interface when initializing the Dialer.

 For example: